dav-anderson/ramp_template/README.md

 You will then need to create a `.desktop` file at `~/.local/share/applications/<project_name>.desktop` where `<project_name>` corresponds to the name you've chosen for your binary, by default this will be `webgpu`.

-The `.desktop` file should look similar to as follows:
+The `.desktop` file should look similar to as follows, ensure you fill in the proper details:

 ```
 [Desktop Entry]